 John Rigas biography

-Business executive and convict.
-Born John J. Rigas on November 14, 1924 in Wellsville, New York.
+Business executive and convict John J. Rigas was born on November 14, 1924, in Wellsville, New York.
 One of four children born to Greek immigrants, John Rigas served in the Army during World War II and returned to New York to study engineering.

 Adelphia Communication Corporation

 Rigas' first business venture was buying a local movie theater in 1951.
 After his family purchased the local television cable franchise, Rigas began accruing suburban cable franchises, eventually naming the umbrella company Adelphia Corporation.
 The company became one of the largest cable providers in the United States, with systems spanning 30 states and serving 5.6 million customers.
 Adelphia also added high-speed Internet and long-distance telephone service to its offerings.

 Criminal Charges and Conviction